pranavchaitanya14/azure-cpu-alert-monitoring/azure-vm-cpu-alert-monitoring/azure-vm-cpu-alert-monitoring/README.md

 ---

-## 🗂 Files in this repo
-- `scripts/stress-cpu.sh` — Stress script (Linux)
-- `architecture/architecture.svg` — Architecture diagram (detailed)
-- `screenshots/` — Placeholder images for you to replace with real screenshots

----

 ## ✨ Notes & Tips
 - Adjust the CPU alert threshold to suit your VM size and demonstration needs.
 - If alerts don't fire, ensure VM Insights / Azure Monitor Agent is installed and the Action Group email is verified.